-Hannibal-LaGrange University make its Emergency Operation plan available to students, employees.
+Hannibal-LaGrange University makes its emergency operation plan available to students and employees.

 The primary law enforcement response to emergencies occurring on HLGU property is the Hannibal Police Department.
 Emergencies requiring a fire department/EMS (Emergency Medical Services) response are provided by dialing 911.
 Students and employees are required to notify HLGU of any situation or incident occurring on campus that may constitute an immediate threat to the health and/or safety of students and/or employees.